nanoframework/Home/docs/building/rtos-source-for-build.md

 ### Source from official repository

-When running CMake if the parameter `-DCHIBIOS_SOURCE` is not not specified what happens is that Cake will connect to [ChibiOS repo](https://github.com/nanoframework/ChibiOS) on GitHub and will download it from there.
-The time for this operation to complete will depend mostly on the speed of the Internet connection.
-Note that you can specify `-CHIBIOS_VERSION` too otherwise the latest code from the 'stable_17.6.x' branch will be checked out instead.
+When running CMake, if the parameter `-DCHIBIOS_SOURCE` is not not specified CMake will connect to **nanoFrameworks** [ChibiOS mirror](https://github.com/nanoframework/ChibiOS) on GitHub and will clone the source from there.
+The time for this operation to complete will mostly depend on the speed of your internet connection.
+Note that you have the option to specify the `-CHIBIOS_VERSION` (e.g. `17.6.2`) if you would like to target a specific release else the latest code from the 'stable_17.6.x' branch will be checked out instead.

-ChibiOS will be cached in the build directory so the full download won't happen again unless the build directory is cleared.
+ChibiOS will be cached within the build directory so the full download won't happen again unless the build directory is cleared.
 A check for any changes in the repo is made whenever a build is run.
 If there are any, the changes will be downloaded and merged.

-This option is good for automated builds or when you don't have (or don't want) the repo cloned to your local disk.
+This option is good for automated builds or when you don't have (or don't want) the repo cloned to your local storage device.

-Another advantage is that you don't have to manage the updates on the local clone.
+Another advantage is that you don't have to manage the updates to the local clone yourself.

-An obvious disadvantage is that if the build folder is cleaned the 'cached' repo will be gone.
+An obvious disadvantage is that if the build folder is cleaned (required when switching between target boards) the 'cached' repo will be gone and a full download will occur when the project is next built.

 ### Source from local clone

-When running CMake, if the parameter `-DCHIBIOS_SOURCE="....."` is specified a local clone located at the designated path will be used in the build.
+When running CMake, if the parameter `-DCHIBIOS_SOURCE="....."` is specified a local clone located at the designated path will be used when the build occurs.
 When using this option the `-CHIBIOS_VERSION` is not taken into account.
-The only time penalty is the one necessary for CMake to copy the contents of the repo to the build cache folder.
+The only time penalty is the one necessary for CMake to copy the contents of the local ChibiOs repo to the build cache folder.
 This is a one time operation and it won't happen again unless the build folder is cleaned up.

-This option is good when you have a local clone of the repo and you don't want to increase the build time with checks on the repo and downloading it.
+This option is good when you have a local clone of the repo and you don't want to increase the build time with checks on the repo and downloading it or wish to target a different branch (such as `master`).

-The downside is that you have to manage the updates from the repo yourself.
+The downside is that you have to manage the update process for the ChibiOs repo yourself.

-Another important aspect to consider is that you **have to _manually_ checkout** the branch that you want to use in the build.
-This is because CMake can't checkout branches for you.
-Not doing this is synonym of using the 'master' branch that contains the development files and not a stable version, which is probably what you want to use.
+Another important aspect to consider is the branch **to _manually_ checkout**.
+Not doing this is synonym of using the 'master' branch that contains the development files and is not a stable version, which is probably not what you want to use.

 Also here, if the build folder is cleaned the 'cached' repo will be gone.